outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - make list of variable structure variables measured by algorithms & why they are measured by a network algorithm

   - make diagram of absolute reference connections with metadata structures like networks/paths
-  - determine core graph variables (definition of adjacence/difference, connectivity, dimensions, info storage methods, interactivity of structures like sequences)
+  - identify core graph variables (definition of adjacence/difference, connectivity, dimensions, info storage methods, interactivity of structures like sequences)
   - crypto as community consensus, where a decision can have value if backed by a community

     - examine connection between fractals, sequences, averages, origins, multipliers (self, as in power), & circles